slackapi/node-slack-sdk/docs/_packages/web_api.md

 same network resources (such as bandwidth).
 By competing, they might negatively affect the performance of all the rest, and therefore negatively affect the performance of your app.
 This is one of the reasons why the `WebClient` limits the **concurrency** of requests by default to ten, which means it keeps track of how many requests are waiting, and only starts an eleventh request when one of them completes.
-The exact number of requests the client should keep track of in this way can be set using the `maxRequestConcurrency` option.
+The exact number of requests the client allows at the same time can be set using the `maxRequestConcurrency` option.

 ```javascript
 const { WebClient } = require('@slack/web-api');